Skip to main content

 FieldDescriptionExample

-• Domains: Specify up to three domains to target.
-The model will attempt to generate responses based only on search results from these domains.
+• Domains: Specify up to three domains to generate responses based only on search results from these domains.

-• Recency limit: Select a time range for the search results.
-The model will generate responses using only results from this period.
+• Recency: Select a time range to generate responses using only search results from this period.

 • No recency limit